Saturday August 28th, 2021, 0610-1700

-It was stifling hot when I went to bed but I woke mid morning to find I needed my sleeping bag.
+It was stifling hot when I went to bed but I woke mid morning to find I finally needed my quilt.
 At 3 am, a wind started to blow, adding a chill to the air.
 I’d forgotten, this is what it felt like to be cool and almost even cold!
 Heavenly.

-Unfortunately the cool overcast day turned into rain mid morning.
+Unfortunately the cool overcast day turned into rain by mid morning.
 The forecast said mostly sunny with a 30 percent chance of afternoon thunderstorms.
-It was quite a bit off it seems.
+It was quite a bit off, it seems.
 The rain was heavy at times but let up for the afternoon.

-The rain had brought out all the little eastern newts, which I was reading later have an amazing life cycle.
+The rain had brought out all the little eastern newts.
+I read later about their amazing life cycle.
 The tiny orange ones that I find on the trail are in what’s called the eft stage.
 They start as larvae…kind of like tadpoles, then as teenagers develop lungs and start wondering about through the forests, looking for a nice pond to settle down in as adults.
 Their bright orange color warns that they are toxic.
 I love salamanders…so cute and also fascinating.